EugeneOSullivan/eugeneosullivan.github.io/_posts/2025-06-17-sdc-for-fhir.md

 - Capture answers in a structured, codified way (**QuestionnaireResponse**)
 - Automatically convert form data into core FHIR resources (like `Patient`, `Observation`, or `Condition`)

-It’s centered on the `Questionnaire` and `QuestionnaireResponse` resource pair, enriched with extensions to support:
+It's centered on the `Questionnaire` and `QuestionnaireResponse` resource pair, enriched with extensions to support:

 - Conditional logic
 - Calculated expressions